aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 pd.testing.assert_series_equal(det, det_ref)
 ```

+Well this is the fastest implementation so far.

 ## Numba parallel

-We use `njit` and `prange`.
+Now we use the Numba `@njit` decorator along with `prange` looping.
 By default, all available cores are used.
+The previous row-wise function `apply_func_numba` is used here.

 ```python